hansifer/tab-copy/README.md

-#### A browser extension enabling copy of tabs to the clipboard in a variety of formats
+#### A browser extension for copying tabs to the clipboard in a variety of formats

 Available for [Chrome](https://chromewebstore.google.com/detail/tab-copy/micdllihgoppmejpecmkilggmaagfdmb)